-The Company's activities in 2010 will consist of continuing drug discovery and development efforts.
+The Company's activities in 2011 will consist of continuing drug discovery and development efforts.
 The Company's primary goal will be to take the Company's LB-100 compound through a Phase I clinical trial by July 1, 2011.
-The Company raised \$500,000 in November 2009, \$1,787,500 in January 2010 (of which \$1,200,000 had been advanced to the Company at December 31, 2009), and \$500,000 in February 2010, all through the sale of its securities, to fund its business activities (see Notes 3 and 11).
-As a result, the Company believes that its current resources are adequate to fund operations during 2010 and at a minimum through mid-2011, at a level that will allow the continuation of the Company's two drug development programs currently in process and completion of the initial Phase I trial of LB-100, if no unexpected delays occur in obtaining FDA approval, in late 2010 or early 2011.
+The Company raised \$500,000 in November 2009, \$1,787,500 in January 2010, and \$500,000 in February 2010, all through the sale of its securities to fund its business activities.
+The Company also received \$244,479 from the Internal Revenue Service under its Qualifying Therapeutic Discovery Grant program, consisting of \$127,994 on October 29, 2010 and \$116,485 on February 1, 2011.
+As a result, the Company believes that its current resources are adequate to fund operations at a minimum through the first quarter 2012 at a level that will allow the continuation of the Company's two drug development programs currently in process and completion of the initial Phase I trial of LB-100, if no unexpected delays occur in obtaining FDA approval in 2011.

-The amount and timing of future cash requirements will depend on the pace of these programs, in particular, completion of the Phase I trial of LB-100.
+The amount and timing of future cash requirements will depend on the pace of these programs, particularly the completion of the Phase I trial of LB-100.
 After completion of the Phase I trial, the next step will be to determine the anti-cancer activity against a particular type of human cancer in Phase II trials.
-To carry out Phase II trials, the Company anticipates that it will be necessary to raise additional funds in 2011 from a combination of debt or equity financings, and/or the sale, licensing or joint venturing of its intellectual properties.
+To carry out Phase II trials, the Company anticipates that it will be necessary to raise additional funds in 2012 from a combination of debt or equity financings, and/or the sale, licensing or joint venturing of its intellectual properties.
 Market conditions present uncertainty as to the Company's ability to secure additional funds, as well as its ability to reach profitability.
-There can be no assurances that the Company will be able to secure additional financing, or obtain favorable terms on such financing if it is available, or as to the Company's ability to achieve positive earnings and cash flows from operations.
-Continued negative cash flows and lack of liquidity create significant uncertainty about the Company's ability to fully implement its operating plan beyond July 2011, as a result of which the Company may have to reduce the scope of its planned operations.
+There can be no assurances that the Company will be able to secure additional financing, or obtain favorable terms on such financing if it is available, or as to the Company's ability to chieve positive earnings and cash flows from operations.
+Continued negative cash flows and lack of liquidity create significant uncertainty about the Company's ability to fully implement its operating plan beyond the first quarter of 2012, as a result of which the Company may have to reduce the scope of its planned operations.
 If cash resources are insufficient to satisfy the Company's liquidity requirements, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its technologies products, or to discontinue its operations entirely.